jpmagaldi/GestorLaPrimera_Django/README.md

     - Can communicate with ARCA servers, for validate CUIT number
     - Can change everything from suppliers.
 (Work in progress)

 - ### Interface:
     - Admin interface is completely functional.

 - ### Reports:
+    - Invoices can search by date, with respective invoice details
     - Work in progress

 - ### Errors handling (with respective menssage error):
     - Can't duplicate client CUIT